 Once you find a property you wish to rent:

-- Reserving the Property – As a token of good faith and to enable us to take the property off the market we will ask you for a Holding Fee which will form part of the first month’s rent.
-This does not oblige the Landlord to let the property, but would usually be returned if the landlord decided not to proceed.
-If you decide not to proceed this money should be considered non-refundable.
+- Reserving the Property – To enable us to take the proprty off the market we will ask you for a Holding Fee equivalent to one week's rent which will be deducted from the first month's rent at the start of the tenancy.
+This does not oblige the Landlord to let the property, but would be returned if the Landlord decided not to proceed.
+If any relevant person (including any guarantor) withdraws from the tenancy, fails the Right to Rent Checks, provides materially false or misleading information, or fails to sign the Tenancy Agreement (and/or Deed of Guarantee) within 15 calendar days (or other Deadline for Agreement as mutually agreed in writing) this money should be considered non-refundable.

-- Identification Checks – We are required by law to carry out Right to Rent Document and ID checks, so before the start of the tenancy we will ask you (and any adult occupants) to visit our offices so that we can check and copy the relevant documents for our records.
+- Identification Checks – We are required by law to carry out Right to Rent document and ID checks.
+Before the start of the tenancy we will ask you (and any adult occupants) to visit our offices so that we can check and copy the relevant documents for our records.

-- References – all parties taking the tenancy will be asked to complete a referencing form which will require Bank and employer details, details of any previous Landlord and/or someone able to provide a character reference.
-These details are submitted to a professional referencing company who will usually report back to us in 48 hours, sometimes quicker for urgent cases.
-Referencing fees are detailed on this website.
+- References – All parties taking the tenancy will be asked to complete a referencing form which will require Bank and employer details, details of any previous Landlord and/or someone able to provide a character reference.
+These details are submitted to a professional referencing company who will usually report back to us within 48 hours.

-- Tenancy Agreements – at the same time as obtaining references we will prepare a Tenancy Agreement (usually an Assured Shorthold Tenancy for you and the Landlord to sign.
-We charge a fee to cover the cost of administration/preparation of this Agreement.
-If you withdraw from the tenancy prior to signing the Tenancy Agreement or you fail to pass referencing, any refund of our fees will be at the discretion of the Company.
+- Tenancy Agreements – At the same time as obtaining references we will prepare a Tenancy Agreement (usually an Assured Shorthold Tenancy for you and the Landlord to sign.

-- Guarantors – Occasionally if the referencing company is unable to obtain sufficient information on income, or you are recently self employed, we may to ask you for a guarantor.
-This is someone, usually a family member, who is prepared to sign an agreement to fulfill your obligations as a tenant and pay the rent in the event of you being unable to keep up with the payments.
-We need to obtain references for guarantors so there is a charge for this.
+- Guarantors – Occasionally if the referencing company is unable to obtain sufficient information on income, or you are recently self employed, we may ask you for a guarantor.
+This is someone, usually a family member, who is prepared to sign an agreement to fulfil your obligations as a tenant and pay the rent in the event of you being unable to keep up with the payments.
+Any guarantor will need to be referenced in the same way as you as a tenant.

 - Updates - We will send you written confirmation of your proposed rental and will stay in touch by telephone and email to let you know as soon as the references are back.

-- Security Deposit – This is usually equivalent to one or one and a half month’s rent depending on the rental value, whether the property is furnished or pets allowed.
+- Security Deposit – This will be equivalent to five weeks rent (six weeks rent where the annual rent exceeds £50,000).
+This is usually paid at the time of signing of the Agreement, or three days prior to the tenancy commencing.
 It is held in an Approved Tenancy Deposit Scheme (Tenancy Deposit Scheme) for the duration to protect the landlord in the event of unreasonable wear and tear or damage.
-The property, including any carpets, white goods etc., is expected to be cleaned to a professional standard at the end of the tenancy, if this is not case the cleaning costs will be deducted from the deposit.
+The property, including any carpets, white goods etc., is expected to be cleaned to a professional standard at the end of the tenancy.
+If this is not case, the cleaning costs will be deducted from the deposit.

-- Insurance – the landlord will be responsible for insurance of the building and any contents supplied, however you will be responsible for the insurance of all your furniture and belongings.
-You also have a responsibility to notify your landlord if you are away from the property for more than 28 days as it may invalidate their insurance if you don’t.
+- Insurance – The landlord will be responsible for insurance of the building and any contents supplied, however you will be responsible for the insurance of all your furniture and belongings.
+We will be able to give you details of specialist Insurance suppliers for tenants' contents if you so wish.
+You also have a responsibility to notify your landlord if you are away from the property for more than 28 days, as it may invalidate their insurance if the property is unoccupied for more than this length of time.

 - Maintenance and Repairs – We advise you who is responsible for this with our start pack, but most of the properties we rent are managed by us.
-If this is the case and anything is wrong when you move in, or during your tenancy, all you need to do is telephone or email our office in Maidenhead
+If this is the case and anything is wrong when you move in, or during your tenancy, all you need to do is complete the Maintenance Issue Form on this website or, in emergancies, telephone or email our office in Maidenhead.

 - Final Utilities - At the end of the tenancy it is your responsibility to make sure that you have meter readings, arrange for final accounts to be sent to your new address and settle the accounts.